-You may develop pain on your knee joint line (the junction between your thigh bone and shin bone) but also have pain when bending your knee.
-Activities that commonly aggravate symptoms include kneeling, twisting movements, squatting, running and using stairs.
+You may develop pain on your knee joint line (the junction between your thigh bone and shin bone), knee cap (patella), and muscles or at the top of your shin bone (tibia).
+Activities that commonly aggravate symptoms include kneeling, twisting movements, squatting, running, and using stairs.